MathieuAR-GDPSFH/community-guide/phpmyadmin/Basic PhpMyAdmin FAQ.md

 - If you were raided, you can do the following:
 ### Delete raid levels
 - first run specific SQL code: ```DELETE FROM `levels` WHERE levelID BETWEEN (ID of first raid level) AND (ID of last raid level)```
-- so an example of first raid level Id can be 300, example of last is 5000, so code would be ```DELETE FROM `levels` WHERE levelID BETWEEN 300 AND 5000``` but this is only an example so it won't be the smae for you!
+- so an example of first raid level Id can be 300, example of last is 5000, so code would be ```DELETE FROM `levels` WHERE levelID BETWEEN 300 AND 5000``` but this is only an example so it won't be the same for you!
 ### Delete raid accounts

 - The code is basically the same as levels, but instead it is: ```DELETE FROM `accounts` WHERE accountID BETWEEN (first raid accountid) AND (last raid accountid)```